 We do not, either within the Applications or the Website, collect information on free or reduced lunch status, precise geolocation data, health or biometric data, or sensitive personal information.
 See “Advertising Partners” below regarding the collection of behavioral data on the Website.

 We shall be considered a School Official as that term is used in FERPA.

-As to COPPA or any state law which requires consent or authorization from a parent or guardian for the collection or use of information concerning a student, the parent, guardian, teacher, school or school district, is responsible for fulfilling any applicable consent requirement.
+As to COPPA or any state law which requires consent or authorization from a parent or guardian for the collection or use of information concerning a student, the parent, guardian, teacher, school or school district, is responsible and liable for fulfilling any applicable consent requirement.

 In accordance with the California Consumer Privacy Act legislation, compliance information and any user actions are available here: Addendum A – Special Information Regarding California Consumer Privacy Act (CCPA).